numqi/numqi/docs/index.md

 # numqi documentation

+**WARNING**: the documentation is generated with the help of GitHub Copilot, so it may contain some errors.

-`numqi` (pronouce: num-py-q-i) is designed as the "basic" quantum computing toolbox.
+`numqi` (pronouce: num(-py)-q-i) is designed as the "basic" quantum computing toolbox.
 With minimum dependency required so that `numqi` can be installed on most of platform. `numqi` provides these modules

 1. quantum circuit simulator, variational algorithm with gradient back-propagation
    * `numqi.sim.Circuit`: construct a circuit